High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Introduction

-Various information that cannot be obtained in low-resolution observation become available by sub-arcsec resolution {observation at submillimeter wavelengths}.
-Firstly, {sub-arcsec} resolution study probes the morphologies of dust-obscured star formation and ISM of galaxies, allowing us to characterize if the dominant structure is smooth or clumpy throughout the galaxy.
-Secondly, the spatial extent, which is a key quantity to evaluate their structural evolution, can be {measured}.
-The spatial extent is also valuable for deriving the surface densities of physical quantities that are conventionally used in Kennicutt-Schmidt relation (\citealp{1959ApJ...129..243S}; \citealp{1989ApJ...344..685K}).
-Finally, multiple distinct components that {have been blended} in low-resolution image might be {resolved}.
-This allows us to study the effect of mergers on star formation and Active galactic Nucleus (AGN) activities.
-Up to the present, a considerable number of cluster galaxies at $z\gtrsim1.3$ have been studied in relatively low-resolution.
-The important next step is to observe them in sufficiently high-resolution, allowing detailed study of the spatial distribution and physical properties across the galaxy disks.
+Various sources of information that cannot be obtained in low-resolution observations become available via subarcsec-resolution observations at submillimeter wavelengths.
+First, subarcsec-resolution study probes the morphologies of dust-obscured star formation and the interstellar medium (ISM) of the galaxies, allowing us to characterize whether the dominant structure is smooth or clumpy throughout the galaxy.
+Second, the spatial extent, which is a key quantity for evaluating the structural evolution, can be measured.
+The spatial extent is also valuable for deriving the surface densities of the physical quantities that are conventionally used in the Kennicutt-Schmidt (KS) relation (\citealp{1959ApJ...129..243S}; \citealp{1989ApJ...344..685K}).
+Finally, multiple distinct components that {have been blended} in low-resolution images might be {resolved}.
+This allows us to study the effect of mergers on star formation and active galactic nucleus (AGN) activities.
+Up to the present, a considerable number of cluster galaxies at $z\gtrsim1.3$ have been studied in relatively low resolution.
+The important next step is to observe them in sufficiently high resolution, allowing detailed study of the spatial distribution and physical properties across the galaxy disks.

-Over the past decade, Atacama Large Millimeter/submillimeter Array (ALMA) {has} demonstrated its potential to observe distant galaxies with its unprecedented sensitivity and resolution \citep{2020RSOS....700556H}.
-In spite of the accessibility of CO lines in cluster galaxies, only one high-resolution study of CO line have been made to date \citep{2019ApJ...870...56N}. {Nevertheless, no high-resolution studies have been performed that contain information of both molecular gas and star formation properties toward high-redshift cluster galaxies.}
+Over the past decade, the Atacama Large Millimeter/submillimeter Array (ALMA) has demonstrated its potential to observe distant galaxies with its unprecedented sensitivity and resolution \citep{2020RSOS....700556H}.
+In spite of the accessibility of CO lines in cluster galaxies, only one high-resolution study of CO lines has been made to date \citep{2019ApJ...870...56N}.
+Nevertheless, no high-resolution studies have been performed that contain information about both the molecular gas and the star formation properties toward high-redshift cluster galaxies.